Valkenburg Castle (board game): Reception

 Jerry Epperson reviewed Valkenburg Castle in The Space Gamer No. 28.
 Epperson commented that "Valkenburg Castle would be worth the money to a 'hard-core' fantasy gamer; others might do better elsewhere.
 A lot of good ideas went into this game, but some of them got lost."

+In Issue 80 of Strategy & Tactics, (May–June 1980), Richard Berg commented, "In essence, this is an urban renewal project ...
+Moderate complexity; length is not too long, but depends on who's playing and how much you've smoked."

+In the October 1980 issue of Fantastic, game designer Greg Costikyan found the game mediocre, writing sarcastically, "The players represent parties who enter the castle in order to fight monsters and take their treasure.
+A breathtakingly original concept, yes?
+Again, Task Force demonstrates its immense collective imagination by putting D & D on a game-map."

 John Lambshead reviewed Valkenburg Castle for White Dwarf #21, giving it an overall rating of 8 out of 10, and stated that "It has a good solid system on which a gamer can hang his own favourite rules.
 At the price it must be considered excellent value for money."

+In Issue 2 of Pegasus, Clayton Miner found the components rather drab, and the rules relatively complex.
+Miner also commented that "Valkenburg Castle is by no means a perfect game, it is not as spontaneous as D&D, and lacks the general creativity found in most D&D games, while being very close to a dungeon run."
+Miner found the game was essentially a fight, noting, "Combat is the central idea of the game, and Valkenburg Castle seems to have been designed primarily as a lesson in the complexity of such a struggle."
+Miner also found the game was unbalanced in favor of the Evil defenders.
+Despite these issues, Miner concluded, "In summation, Valkenburg Castle is a very good game (unless you go a little crazy and try to use the rules for modern combat), that lends itself well to the campaign game scenario given in the back, and is well worth the cost, as it will provide many hours of enjoyment and action, in the dark depth of an enemy held catacombe [sic]."

 In a retrospective review of Valkenburg Castle in Black Gate, John ONeill said "It was an appealing variation on the classic loot-and-scoot dungeon mechanic, with the added bonus of a compelling backstory, a loyal army, and a chance to win back a crown.
 What's not to like?"